WhiteHouse/tweetserver/modules/tweetfetch/README.md

   hook_tweetfetch

-    Modules can implement hook_tweetfetch($filepath) to capture path to new files and react (e.g. queue for pushing up to CDN).
+    Modules can implement hook_tweetfetch($filepath) to capture the path to new files and react (e.g. queue for pushing up to CDN).